Dennis-the-developer/role_based_authentication_and_authorization_system/README.md

 Assignment 2 - Build a Role-Based Authentication and Authorization System

+Note: An endpoint for creating admins has been implemented.
+This is to allow users of this api to be able to perform certain admin roles such as creating users, assigning roles, deleting users, etc.

 Create a backend API that implements both and using JWT for authentication and role-based access control (RBAC) for authorization.
 Below are the task requirements.

 1. User Authentication: